nmfs-opensci/NMFSHackDays-2025/topics-2025/2025-dask/index.md

 In this session, you will get an introduction to [Dask](https://www.dask.org/) for parallel computing in Python.
 You learn about local Dask clusters to run tasks on all your CPUs versus Dask Gateway and Coiled clusters.
 The nmfs-openscapes Jupyter Hub is set-up with Dask Gateway to allow Gateway; it is a common but not a default feature of Jupyter Hubs.
 Coiled will require a Coiled account and your own AWS, GCP, Azure or other cloud account where your new pods (virtual machines) will be spun up.

 When you start up the Jupyter Hub, please select the "Py - NASA Openscapes Python 07980b9" image not the default image.
-This is smaller and the Gateway pods will start faster.
+This is smaller and the Gateway pods will start much faster.

 | Feature                 | `LocalCluster`  | `DaskGateway`   | `Coiled` |
 |------------------------|----------------|---------------|---------------|